 Create a Billing from a Sales Order

 - Navigate to Accounting Home and click the Create Entries tab.
-Then, under the Orders and Inventory section, click Sales Orders.
+Then, under the Orders menu, click Sales Orders.

 - From the Sales Order list view, select the Sales Order(s) you wish to bill.

 - On the Sales Order page, click Create Billing.

 - On the Create Billing intermediate screen, the Customer Account and Ledger field will auto-populate.
 These fields cannot be edited.